Fushionek/DataAnalysis/DataAnalysis/E-Commerce/README.md

 Goal: Identify popular products that are returned too often.

 Insight: The Ergonomic Chair , "Zero to One" book and Sticky Notes Bulk are high-revenue items but have return rates above 13-14%.
 This suggests a potential quality issue or poor product descriptions.
+For this, I Applied a HAVING clause to filter only for products with significant revenue (> $10k)

 ![Highest Returned](images/Highest_ReturnedRate.png)